 Husa finds support in Scholten for his own kaleidoscopic view which moves from legal system to legal culture.
 This leads to a plurality of legal cultures, i.e., practices of scholars and judges who apply European rules in interaction with different societal and cultural contexts and thus add to these rules.
 Husa concludes, however, that Scholten’s moral/theological approach fits neither in a formal approach nor in a mirror approach toward harmonization because of its focus on the individual, irrational decision of the judge.
 Scholten’s dynamic open system does fit, however, with a jurisprudential way of arriving at harmonization and could establish cultural pluralism as a distinctive feature of European legal culture.
 Husa argues that in this jurisprudential context Scholten’s approach is a relevant reminder of the significance of Aristotle’s concept of practical wisdom.

-3.a Possible themes for new article submissions to Open System of Law
+Possible themes for new article submissions to Open System of Law

 - Both Halpérin and Husa attempt to place Scholten’s view in the contemporary positivist welfare theoretical framework, which is typified by an understanding of law as a set of rules aimed at progressive change and unification.
 Both authors are attracted to Scholten’s subjectivism but conclude that it does not fit within this theoretical framework.
 Both authors seem to conclude that there is either a formal system or no system at all and merely a variety of histories/legal cultures.
 This conclusion presents a variety of issues for further exploration.